Tulip-Dev/tulip/doc/user/plugins_management.rst

 * |icon_interactor| **Interactors**: interactors are used to interact with a view or the elements of a view.
 For example the node link diagram view provides interactors (among others) to deal with nodes/edges selection, addition, removal, or to navigate in the graph.

 * |icon_perspective| **Perspectives**: Tulip may have different uses.
-Perspectives can be developed for a specific domain such as social network analysis or an advanced customization of the provided functionalities for specific tasks such as web sites links analysis.
+Perspectives can be developed for a specific domain such as social network analysis or an advanced customization of the provided features for specific tasks such as web sites links analysis.

 If you are looking for a specific plugin, the search field will help you to find it.